I

 A legend says leprechauns give Irish terriers to children.
 The dog’s energy level and size do make them great companions for kids.
 But if children are young, supervise all interactions.

 Training should include puppies not being mouthy and rough.
-Teach children to not hit the dog, or pull on the ears or tail.
-Children must never approach a dog while he’s sleeping.
+Teach children not to hit the dog, or pull on the ears or tail.
+Children must never approach a dog while it’s sleeping.
 They need to know to never disturb an eating dog or try to take the dog’s food away.

 Dogs Similar to Irish Terriers